-Our Refinancing May Not Be Completed And We May Have Insufficient Earnings Or Liquidity To Meet Our Future Debt Obligations
+We May Have Insufficient Earnings Or Liquidity To Meet Our Future Debt Obligations

 We have a substantial amount of debt, as discussed more fully (and certain capitalized terms used below defined) in Item 7, "Status of Debt Refinancing and Liquidity" and Note 4 of the Notes to Consolidated Financial Statements, included herein.
-In February 2009, we completed a comprehensive restructuring of our Credit Agreement and a refinancing of our Pulitzer Notes debt, substantially enhancing our liquidity and operating flexibility until April 2012.
+In February 2009, we completed a comprehensive restructuring of our Credit Agreement and a refinancing of our Pulitzer Notes debt, substantially enhancing our liquidity and operating flexibility.
+Since February 2009, we have satisfied all interest payments and substantially all principal payments due under our debt facilities with our cash flows.